India death toll rises after clashes over guru's rape conviction

-New Delhi (CNN)The number of people killed in clashes in northern India after a controversial spiritual leader was found guilty of raping two of his followers climbed Saturday to 28, according to local official Gauri Prashar Joshi.
+New Delhi (CNN)The number of people killed in clashes in northern India rose to 31 Saturday, one day after a controversial spiritual leader was found guilty of raping two of his followers, according to local official Gauri Prashar Joshi.

 Flamboyant spiritual leader Gurmeet Ram Rahim Singh was convicted Friday in a case that dates back to 1999.
 Following the verdict, followers of Singh clashed with police officers in the city of Panchkula.

 Joshi, the deputy commissioner for Panchkula, said Friday that in addition to deaths, at least 120 people had been admitted to the hospital.
-She added that the army had been called in to quell the violence, which had since subsided.
+She added that the army had been called in to calm the violence, which had since subsided.

 No new clashes were reported Saturday.